“I need this to be done for tomorrow morning, but don’t spend too much time on it. I don’t want you to pull an all-nighter.”

 The secret is in the breaks.
 They’re timed more frequently than you might think you need, and they keep you feeling fresh and focused.
 They keep you from slowly losing momentum after a few hours of hard work.
 Instead of only being able to sustain intense work for 60 or 90 minutes, the Pomodoro Technique allowed me to maintain energy and focus almost perpetually.

-2. Music: I always listen to music when I’m working, but this time I tried something different.
-Instead of my usual Fleetwood Mac, I tried something called focus@will.
+I always listen to music when I’m working, but this time I tried something different.
+Instead of my usual Fleetwood Mac, I tried something called [email protected].
 Here’s how they describe themselves:

-“focus@will is a new neuroscience based web tool that uses specially sequenced instrumental music to increase your attention span up to 400% when working and studying.
+“[email protected] is a new neuroscience-based web tool that uses specially sequenced instrumental music to increase your attention span up to 400% when working and studying.
 Our tool helps extend your productivity cycle and effortlessly zones out distraction.”

 I can’t say how legit the science is behind it, but I will say that it put me in the zone.
 Their YouTube channel has some free playlists you can try.